Requirements & Information

 Checklists re: Formal or Summary Opening of Estates & Petitions to Determine Homestead

-The Court & probate coordinator utilize form checklists to determine if Petitions for Administration and Petitions to Determine Homestead is correct, and to verify that required documents have been provided.
+The court & probate coordinator utilize form checklists to determine if Petitions for Administration and Petitions to Determine Homestead is correct, and to verify that required documents have been provided.
+Although it is not required to be filed, the attorney shall follow the checklist in filing and processing the necessary paperwork related to the proceeding.
+Failure to follow the checklists will result in a delay in the probate proceedings.

 Checklists are informational and not required to be filed for record.